runekaagaard/hypergen-djangocon-2022/README.rst

 =================

 booking/models.py
-  The Doctor and Timeslot models booking/urls.py
+  The Doctor and Timeslot models. booking/urls.py
   The autourls() function that creates urls for all liveviews and actions automatically. booking/views.py
-  Empty skeleton of liveviews, actions, template functions and base_templates where we will build the app.
+  Empty skeleton of liveviews, actions, template functions and base templates where we will build the app.